codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 the flag is h4kit{self.discount_applied, apply_discount}

-generate the Code Audit section and use the following subsections
+generate the Code Audit section and use the following subsections #### What Does This Code Do? and #### What Is the Flaw?

+then generate the exploitation s

 ### 🚩Flag Captured: ``